 As the Double Rainbo, this powerhouse restaurant was named in Southwest Airlines’ Spirit magazine as one of the best places in their routes for the most important meal of the day–dessert.
 The dessert offerings are lavish indeed, including the ice cream which is sinfully rich and creamy.
 In its Food and Wine issue (May 2007), Albuquerque The Magazine (ATM) accorded a “Hot Plate” award to the restaurant’s Raspberry Blackout, a decadent dessert worthy of adulation.
 A display case showcases some of the best looking desserts you’ll see anywhere.
 They’re so “pretty as a picture” perfect you might think they’re wax imitations of the real thing.
 Thankfully they don’t taste waxy.

 Singling out one dessert at Flying Star is akin to singling out a single star from a Northern New Mexico night sky.
 It’s a daunting task sure to invite deliciously contentious debate.
-One choice, especially on a hot summer day is the turtle sundae, among the best anywhere.
+One choice, especially on a hot summer day is the turtle sundae, still the very best in Albuquerque by a mile or more.
 Perpetually on display under glass are some of the most mouth-watering baked desserts, baked fresh daily in the old-fashioned, hand-crafted manner of yore.
 The Flying Star is one of New Mexico’s most lauded and lionized artisinal bakers.
 Some of its decadent desserts are works of art in the form of irresistible post-prandial deliciousness.

 You can almost imagine Mary Ann in her tight, skimpy shorts serving you the coconut cream pie, which like the one served on Gilligan’s Island isn’t overpoweringly sweet as some of its genre tend to be.
 The caramel apple pie topped with sumptuous vanilla ice cream is “mom worthy.”
 Still, my vote might go to a gigantic wedge of bread pudding cake, served with a luscious caramel sauce.
 The adjective decadent has nothing on this oh so rich dessert.
 It’s so rich you’ll have to share it with a dining companion.

-Being the proud “dad” of the two most beautiful dachshunds ever conceived, I also appreciate the Flying Star Cafe’s commitment to our four-legged children who sometimes eat from the floor.
+Being the proud “dad” of the most handsome dachshund (The Dude) ever conceived, I also appreciate the Flying Star Cafe’s commitment to our four-legged children who sometimes eat from the floor.
 The restaurant is helping the Animal Humane Association of New Mexico build a low-cost or free medical treatment center for pets.
 The center will help families who can’t afford to provide even basic medical care for their beloved pets.
 How can you not love this altruism?

-As one of Albuquerque’s very favorite fun places to dine, Duke City diners agree the Flying Star really is in orbit around the city with its seven palate-pleasing restaurants.
+As one of Albuquerque’s very favorite fun places to dine, Duke City diners agree the Flying Star really is in orbit around the city with its six palate-pleasing restaurants.